yashmadan123/FabConRTITutorial/Lab_Files/Exercise-3.md

 ## Task 1: Setting up the Lakehouse

-In this task, you will set up the Lakehouse that will contain additional information for our use case and in which you will also make the data from the KQL Database accessible through the lakehouse.
+In this task, you will set up the Lakehouse that will contain additional information for our use case and in which you will also make the data from the KQL Database accessible through the Lakehouse.

 1. To create a **Lakehouse**, first return to your assigned workspace **RTI_<inject key="DeploymentID" enableCopy="false"></inject> (1)** by clicking on it from the left navigation pane and select it **(2)**.

     ![](media/new/E3T1S1-1802.png)

-1. Click on the button **+ New Item (1)** in the toolbar and in the pop-in window, search for **Lakehouse (2)** and click on the tile **Lakehouse (3)**.
+1. Click on the button **+ New Item (1)** in the toolbar and in the pop-up window, search for **Lakehouse (2)** and click on the tile **Lakehouse (3)**.

     ![](media/E3T1S2-1802.png)